matomo-org/developer-documentation/docs/generated/2.14.2-b1/Piwik/Plugin/Dimension/VisitDimension.md

 Returns a unique string ID for this dimension.

-The ID is built using the namespaced class name of the dimension, but is modified to be more human readable
+The ID is built using the namespaced class name of the dimension, but is modified to be more human readable.

 #### Signature